 As soon as possible, students should discuss anticipated disability-related off-campus needs with their assigned DSP Disability Specialist and, as appropriate, with the instructor (or GSI), so that there is an opportunity to identify and resolve in advance any accessibility challenges posed by the off-campus activity.
 DSP may need to provide academic accommodations while the student is off-campus.

-When an off-campus event is not related to a course or the student's academic degree program, the Campus Access Specialist may be contacted at (510) 643-6456 or firstname.lastname@example.org to assist in arranging accessible transportation and off-campus accommodations (cost to be paid by the event sponsor).
+When an off-campus event is not related to a course or the student's academic degree program, contact Disability Access and Compliance for assistance.